-Low Average range.
-He endorsed a mixture of positive and negative feelings with regard tohis peer relationships.
-Although his score is considered to be within normal limits, heacknowledged more interpersonal difficulties than the typical student in the Piers-Harris 2 standardization sample.
-The nature of these concerns can be clarified by examining the item responses.
+The POP scale represents а youngster's evaluation of his or her social functioning.
+Theitems tap perceived popularity, ability to makefriends, and inclusion in activities such as gamesand sports.
+This child's POP score of 44Tis in he Low Average range.
+He endorsed a mixtureof positive and negative feelings with regard tohis peer relationships.
+Although his score isconsidered to be within normal limits, heacknowledged more interpersonal difficultiesthan the typical student in Piers-Harris the The 2standardization sample. nature of theseconcerns can be clarified by examining the itemresponses.